AtomicSponge/node-scripts/gh-sync-followers/README.md

 npx gh-sync-followers
 ```

+The script will create a configuration file located in your operating system's local app storage.
+This location is determined using the [os-appdata-path](https://www.npmjs.com/package/@spongex/os-appdata-path) module.

 ## Approvelist & Ignorelist

 To add a user or a list of users to the approved list, enter: